PyMoDAQ/pymodaq_plugins_thorlabs/README.rst

 Viewer2D
 ++++++++

 * **DCx cameras**: Tested with DCC3240M.
 Works with Windows.
-Precise installation instructions can be found here: https://instrumental-lib.readthedocs.io/en/stable/uc480-cameras.html
+Precise installation instructions can be found here: https://instrumental-lib.readthedocs.io/en/stable/uc480-cameras.html and in the plugin file.